-Web communities, blogs, and the plethora of courses offered online these days are all wonderful sources of inspiration and knowledge for entrepreneurs.
+Web communities, blogs, and the plethora of courses offered online these days are all wonderful sources of inspiration and knowledge for digital entrepreneurs.
 I mean, you could really get lost out there.
 Everyone will have an opinion about what you should do.
 Lots of people will have a solution to sell you, too.

 But your competitors don’t necessarily know what they’re doing.

 The authority blogger shares their formula for their website or traffic acquisition that worked for them, but it might not work for you.